sklise/hubot-web/readme.md

-# Hubot Rest Adapter
+# Hubot HTTP Adapter

-An adapter for [Hubot](https://github.com/github/hubot) to work via a REST interface.
+An adapter for [Hubot](https://github.com/github/hubot) to work via HTTP.
+Great for your custom web chat interface.

 ## Setup